-Once a student has reached the 15 credit hour minimum requirement (5 DSEP 8990 credits and 10 DSEP 8991 credits), if the student has not completed the DRP, the student must continue to register for one DRP advising credit (DSEP 8991) each semester through graduation.
-Therefore, it is recommended that each student collaborate with the DRP committee to create a timeline for completing the DRP to avoid additional tuition expense, if possible.
+Once a student has reached the 15-credit hour minimum requirement (5 DSEP 8990 credits and 10 DSEP 8991 credits), if the student has not completed the DRP, the student must continue to register for one (1) DRP advising credit (DSEP 8991) each semester through graduation.

 Students must be registered during the semester in which they defend and graduate.
-For example, if a student passes the oral defense in spring semester but does not turn in the final Doctoral Research Project and presentation products until the summer semester, the student must register for one credit of DSEP 8991 during the summer semester and pay all tuition/fees.
+For example, if a student passes the defense in spring semester but does not turn in the final Doctoral Research Project and presentation products until the summer semester, the student must register for one credit of DSEP 8991 during the summer semester and pay all tuition/fees.

-Developing the DRP proposal
+Developing the DRP Proposal

-After the completion of all EdD coursework or during the term in which that coursework will be finished, students are required by the program to present and defend their DRP proposal.
+After the completion of all EdD coursework, students are required by the program to present and defend their DRP proposal either during or following the term in which that coursework will be finished.
 The DRP proposal is intended to demonstrate the student's ability to:

-- Identify, analyze, and synthesize relevant literature; create conceptual models; and develop focused research questions as part of a coherent, well-written research proposal; and - Create and implement a research design that addresses a significant problem of educational practice identified by partner organization and/or within academic field of study.
+• Identify, analyze, and synthesize relevant literature; create conceptual models; and develop focused research questions as part of a coherent, well-written research proposal; and

+• Create and implement a research design that addresses a significant problem of educational practice identified by partner organization and/or within academic field of study.

 The DRP proposal is intended to be a formative assessment that enables each student to describe the research project contemplated and to receive feedback and suggestions for improvement before embarking on the study.
 The Doctoral Research Project proposal is a working contract between the student and the DRP committee.
 It provides assurance to the faculty members of the quality of conceptualization of the student's research design.
-It provides the student assurance that the proposed research activities are considered acceptable by the faculty members.
+It provides the student with assurance that the proposed research activities are considered acceptable by the faculty members.

-Please note that a student may not begin any DRP research activity before successfully defending the DRP proposal.
-That is, committee approval (i.e., successfully passing the proposal defense) of the Doctoral Research Project proposal is required prior to any data collection.
+Please note that a student may not begin any DRP research activity before successfully defending the DRP proposal and can begin only after QI/COMIRB and District Research permissions have subsequently been obtained.
+That is, committee approval (i.e., successfully passing the proposal defense) of the Doctoral Research Project proposal as well as QI and District research permission are required prior to any data collection.

-DRP proposals are written in standard APA style for organization, format, and citations, using the most current APA style manual.
+DRP proposals are expected to be written in standard APA style for organization, format, and citations, using the most current APA style manual.
 DRP proposals follow a standard academic design for research proposals:

 - 1. An introduction to the topic/area of research and justification of need for the proposed research project. - 2.
 A focused review of relevant literature that grounds the proposed research project in the academic research in the field and identifies the conceptual framework that guides the research design. - 3.
-A thorough description of data collection and analysis procedures (methods), including a justification for the use of the proposed methods in relationship to the conceptual framework.
+A thorough description of data collection and analysis procedures (methods), including justification for the use of the proposed methods in relationship to the conceptual framework.
 The methods section includes, but is not limited to, a description of the data sources, populations/samples and recruiting of participants, participant consent and protection of human subjects' processes, data security procedures, proposed research instruments/tools, data collection timeline and milestones, and data analysis procedures. - 4.
 A description of the resulting reports and other deliverables to be provided to DRP partner site/organization.
 The format and content of DRP final products is expected to be responsive to the interests and needs of the partner audiences.
 The design and timeline for reports/deliverables are negotiated with both the partner site/organization and the DRP committee at the proposal stage.